vvb/backlog/INTERACTIVE_MODE.md

 ## Workflow Example

-1. Start interactive mode: `bl list -i`
+1. Start interactive mode: `backlog`
 2. Use `→` to navigate to the TODO column
 3. Use `↓` to select an item you want to work on
 4. Press `2` to move it to IN PROGRESS